Department of Health

 Once agreement is reached with the nominated representatives employers must take reasonable steps to ensure that every person whose employment will be subject to the proposed agreement has the proposed agreement in writing or has access to the proposed agreement at least seven days before any approval is given.
 The employer must also take reasonable steps to explain the terms of the agreement and the effect of those terms to the relevant employees.

 To attain approval of an enterprise agreement FWA must be satisfied that the procedural elements briefly mentioned above have been complied with and that the agreement passes the “better off overall test.”
-This test considers the effect of the agreement against the relevant modern award to ensure each employee would better off than they would have been had the terms of the modern award applied.
+This test considers the effect of the agreement against the relevant underpinning modern award to ensure each employee would better off than they would have been had the terms of the modern award applied.

 Operational period

-An enterprise agreement commences on approval by FWA and must include a nominal expiry date which cannot be more than four years after the day on which the agreement was approved by FWA.
-However, an enterprise agreement will remain in force after the nominal expiry date of the agreement until it is replaced by another agreement.
+An enterprise agreement commences on approval by the Fair Work Commission and must include a nominal expiry date which cannot be more than four years after the day on which the agreement was approved by Fair Work Commission..